citrix/terraform-provider-citrixadc/docs/resources/gslbservice.md

 * `viewip` - (Optional) IP address to be used for the given view.
 * `weight` - (Optional) Weight to assign to the monitor-service binding.
 A larger number specifies a greater weight.
 Contributes to the monitoring threshold, which determines the state of the service.
 * `monitornamesvc` - (Optional) Name of the monitor to bind to the service.
+* `lbmonitorbinding` - (Optional) A set of lb monitor blocks.
+Documented below

+Lb monitor supports the following:

+* `weight` - (Optional) Weight to assign to the monitor-service binding.
+A larger number specifies a greater weight.
+Contributes to the monitoring threshold, which determines the state of the service.
+* `monitor_name` - (Optional) Monitor name.
+* `monstate` - (Optional) State of the monitor bound to gslb service.
+Possible values: [ ENABLED, DISABLED ]

 ## Attribute Reference